MizzleTheHorse/webtech-friendface/README.md

 # Friendface

-In this assignment, you must implement a minimal version of a popular social network.
-We call this application: Friendface.

 Friendface is an application where registered users can post, while other registered users can interact with these posts by giving them a *like*.
 ## Setup